 What can I do on completion of my course?

-- Award meets registration requirements for Scottish Social Services Council for youth workers.
+- The award meets registration requirements for Scottish Social Services Council for youth workers

 Is there more information available online?